'Titanic' Star Gloria Stuart Dies At 100

 She became the the oldest actress ever to be nominated for an Oscar for her supporting role in the film.

-The star was honoured by the Screen Actors Guild for her years of service in June, weeks before celebrating her centenary on 4 July (10).
+The star was honored by the Screen Actors Guild for her years of service in June, weeks before celebrating her centenary on July 4.

 In addition to her daughter, Stuart is survived by four grandchildren and 12 great-grandchildren.